D4dx-backend/ward-management/ward-management-system/CLUSTER_VISITS_LAYOUT_UPDATE.md

 ## 🎯 **Result**

-The cluster visits page now has the same look and feel as:
+The House Visits page now has the same look and feel as:
 - `/ward/reports/submit`
 - `/ward/docker-survey`
 - Other ward management pages